 ● Agile Selling by Jill Konrath

-Strengthen and Monitor Your Profit Growth/Decline
+Strengthen & Monitor Your Profit Growth/Decline

-Your revenue stream over the first 90 days is vital to keeping your business afloat.
+Over the first 90 days, your revenue stream is vital to keeping your business afloat.
 Even more important, however, is your net profit.
 Your incoming/outgoing cash flow determines the profit margin.
-Monitor your revenue vs. operating expenses daily.
-Doing so will allow you to make business adjustments - particularly costs - along the way.

 Evaluate Your Product or Service Pricing

-As you establish your prices, weigh the following factors heavily:
+As you establish your prices, weigh the following factors heavily!

-● Discounts: Offer discounts right out of the gate?
+Offer discounts right out of the gate?
 If so, how much and on what services?

-● Your market: What are the competitive rates in your area?
+What are the competitive rates in your area?
 What are demographics?
 What can the market bear?

-● Demand and Sales Volume: Higher prices equal wider profit margins.
-Lower prices equal lower profit margins and more volume.
 Therefore, it would help if you based prices on your initial business conditions and your goals over the next 90 days.

-● Perceived Value of Services and Products: The level of value that customers place on your services depends on how they compare your prices to competitors (reference value) and the attributes of your business to competitors (differential value).
+The level of value that customers place on your services depends on how they compare your prices to competitors (reference value) and the attributes of your business to competitors (differential value).

 Set Your 90-Day Goals

 Goals will tangibly measure your business success over the first quarter.
 Without setting goals, you have no direction, no inspiration, and no measurable results.
-Here are some steps toward setting your 90-day goals:

-● Start with the big picture and plan for the entire 90-day period.
+Start with the big picture and plan for the entire 90-day period.
 What is the end game?

-● Be flexible with your goals.
+Be flexible with your goals.
 Contrary to what others may have taught you, no goal is ever set in stone.
 Adjusting your goals means that you are meticulous about your success and how you measure it.

 Be Open to Self-Discovery

 You will learn a lot about yourself and your capacity to run a business over the next 90 days.
-So take advantage of opportunities for self-discovery.
+So, take advantage of opportunities for self-discovery.
 Remember that no self-evaluation is positive or negative.
 Instead, it is what it is.

 Brokerage Service for Buying or Selling Your Auto Center

 If you are looking for a brokerage service that can help leverage your auto center sale or purchase, contact AutoCenter Sales today.
-We can help you list your business and find a buyer who is looking for an investment.
+We can help you list your business and find a buyer looking for an investment.